Sparse Object-level Supervision for Instance Segmentation with Pixel Embeddings: Related work

 \section{Related work}

 Proposal-based methods such as Mask R-CNN \cite{he2017mask} are a popular choice for instance segmentation in natural images.
 These methods can be trained from weak bounding box labels \cite{khoreva2017simple,li2018weakly,song2019box,nishimura2019weakly}.
 However, as they require a pre-trained backbone network and have difficulties segmenting complex non-convex shapes, they have not become the go-to segmentation technique for microscopy imaging.
-There, instance segmentation methods commonly started from the semantic segmentation task, with either objects \cite{ronneberger2015u} or object boundaries \cite{beier2017multicut,funke2017deep,lee2017superhuman} serving as the foreground class.
-Instances were then recovered by (non-differentiable) post-processing with connected components labeling, watershed transform or graph-based agglomeration \cite{beier2017multicut,funke2017deep,lee2017superhuman,pape2019leveraging}.
+There, instance segmentation methods commonly start from the semantic segmentation \cite{ronneberger2015u}, followed by a (non-differentiable) post-processing \cite{beier2017multicut,funke2017deep,lee2017superhuman,pape2019leveraging}.

 Semantic instance segmentation with embedding networks was introduced by \cite{fathi2017semantic,debrabandere2017semantic}.
-The embeddings of \cite{debrabandere2017semantic} have no explicit spatial or semantic component. \cite{fathi2017semantic} is an alternative to \cite{debrabandere2017semantic} where in addition to the embedding vector, the model predicts a seediness score of each pixel.
-Spatial awareness can be introduced by passing pixel coordinates to the network \cite{liu2018intriguing} or by explicitly predicting foreground areas and, for pixels in those, the direction to the object center \cite{Neven_2019_CVPR,cheng2020panoptic}, the distance to the object boundary \cite{schmidt2018, bai2017} or the shape of the objects in the local patch \cite{hirsch2020patchperpix,bailoni2020proposal}.
+The embeddings of \cite{debrabandere2017semantic} have no explicit spatial or semantic component. \cite{fathi2017semantic} predicts a seediness score for each pixel in addition to the embedding vector.
 The main advantage of pixel embedding-based segmentation methods lies in their superior performance for overlapping objects and crowded environments, delivering state-of-the-art results in many benchmarks, including those for biological data \cite{hirsch2020patchperpix}.
 Furthermore, they achieve a significant simplification of the pipeline: the same method can now be trained for intensity-based and for boundary-based segmentation.
 Our approach continues this line of work and employs non-spatial pixel embeddings.